JakeCyberLabs/JakeCyberLabs/README.md

 <a href="https://linkedin.com/in/jacob-bailey-bb43a121a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Entry-level IT Audit and Technology Risk candidate with a Cybersecurity background and hands-on exposure to IT controls testing, system access reviews, and risk documentation through labs and projects.
-Eager to learn, ask the right questions, and support internal audit teams by delivering clear, evidence-based findings
+Eager to learn, ask the right questions, and support internal audit teams by delivering clear, evidence-based findings.

 ## 🎯 Career Focus